10 Ways To Kill A Sinus Infection Without Resorting To Drugs Or Surgeries

 Sinus infection, also known as sinusitis, is an inflammation of the tissue lining of the sinuses.
-Conventional medicine treats sinusitis with steroids, anti-inflammatory and antibiotics.
-In other cases when it gets worse, may resort to surgery.
+There are two types of sinus infections: bacterial and viral.

 But, some of these methods can either do good or it could be harmful to our body.
 In this article, we will give you a few home remedies to cure sinusitis the natural way—hence, it is absolutely safe.

 1. Keep Yourself Hydrated

 Avoid coffee, alcohol or anything that has caffeine, as this will thicken out your mucus and clog your airways.
 Instead, drink plenty of water, green juices with no added sugar or hot herbal teas.
 This will help to thin out mucus and drain it out from irritated sinuses.

 Apple cider vinegar is a wonderful health tonic that every home should have.
 It can be used on the body from head to toe, as a wonderful cleansing agent.